exasol/kafka-connector-extension/doc/user_guide/user_guide.md

   brokers.
 These addresses will be used to establish the initial connection to the Kafka cluster.

-* ``SCHEMA_REGISTRY_URL`` - It specifies an URL to the Confluent [Schema Registry][schema-registry] which stores Avro schemas as metadata.
-Schema Registry will be used to parse the Kafka topic Avro data schemas.

 * ``TOPIC_NAME`` - It defines a Kafka topic name that we want to import data from.
 We only support a single topic data imports.
 Therefore, it should not contain comma-separated list of more than one topic name.